nais/doc/docs/security/auth/azure-ad/configuration.md

           # optional, defaults shown
           singlePageApplication: false

-      # optional, only relevant if your application should receive requests from consumers
+      # optional, only relevant if your application receives requests from consumers
       accessPolicy:
         inbound:
           rules: